cwyse/wysechoice-wiki/home/network_services.md

     `podman exec -it pihole pihole -a -p YOURNEWPASSHERE`

 1. Update your DNS Servers to 192.168.5.3 (or your custom ip) in all your DHCP configs.
-1. Configure a cron job to monitor the container
+1. Configure a cron job to monitor the container and restart if necessary
-    - On a host on the network, create a cronjob that executes the following script every minute:
+    - Copy the following script to /usr/local/bin/dns_restart.sh on a host computer
     ```
     #!/usr/bin/env bash